+86 1510-529-7925 [email protected]

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review

-I always carry this lens around on my blackrapid connected to the lens collar.
+I always carry this lens around on my Blackrapid connected to the lens collar.
 I think that this lens is too heavy for the camera mount to carry the lens around.

-Even though the lens is completely made out of plastic, and I have read some stupid reviews(AKA Ken Rockwell who is the biggest idiot in photography) who states that this lens will snap in half if it is dropped.
-Well, I have used this lens for over 3 years now, I have dropped it, been pushed around in mosh pits, bumped it against steel fences and it still works beautifully.
-Plastic lens bodies have an advantage over steel lens bodies when it comes to the larger lens.
-The bodies can absorb more impact before they break.
-Take the Nikon 24-70 F2.8, that lens is famous for snapping into two pieces if you drop it and it has a metal body.
-Just because you rent a lens for one weekend and use it, does not mean that you are qualified to give a review about it.
+Even though the lens is completely made out of plastic, I’ve read some stupid reviews (like those by Ken Rockwell, who I think is the biggest idiot in photography) stating that this lens will snap in half if dropped.
+Well, I have used this lens for over 3 years now.
+I have dropped it, been pushed around in mosh pits, bumped it against steel fences, and it still works beautifully.
+Plastic lens bodies have an advantage over steel ones when it comes to larger lenses.
+They can absorb more impact before breaking.
+Take the Nikon 24-70mm f/2.8, for example; that lens is famous for snapping into two pieces if you drop it, despite having a metal body.
+Just because you rent a lens for one weekend and use it does not mean that you are qualified to give a review about it.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review